caitaozhan/stress/README.md

 1. Fork this repository to your GitHub.
 2. git clone your forked repository.
-3. Run `python stress.py -t 1 2 4 6 8 12 16`, and the output will look like the following:
+3. Run `python stress.py -t 1 2 4 6 8 12 16` in the terminal.
+You can run `htop` command to see the stressing process.
+Also, please close your other applications if possible (so that the CPU resource is fully allocated to the stressing).
+Below is an example output:
 ```
 # of tasks = 1, runtimes = [17.58]
 # of tasks = 2, runtimes = [17.83, 18.09]